alphagov/govuk-rfcs/rfc-157-edge-compute.md

 Benefits:

 - Allows us to deploy the same CDN config to multiple CDNs
-  - This makes it easier for us to build a failover solution that is able to serve the live site (as opposed to a static mirror)
+  - This makes it easier for us to build a failover solution that has feature parity with the primary CDN
 - Using a programming language for CDN config (as opposed to a DSL) allows us to test it locally, as discussed later in this RFC

 ## Background

 ### VCL (Fastly)

-This is the "traditional" way to configure Fastly services.
-There's a good high-level overview [here](https://developer.fastly.com/learning/vcl/using/).
+This is the "traditional" way to configure Fastly services (see [high-level overview](https://developer.fastly.com/learning/vcl/using/)).

 [Our VCL](https://github.com/alphagov/govuk-cdn-config/blob/main/vcl_templates/www.vcl.erb) currently overrides the `RECV`, `FETCH`, `DELIVER` and `ERROR` subroutines, and handles a lot of things including (non-exhaustive):